parsaeisa/Notes/Software engineering/Non-technical/managing.md

 I only know that this is a very high level management term.

-## Non-financial resources

-Developer's time and energy are the most valuable items in a team.
-So we should save them.

 ## Objectives

 While picking items for next quarter in the GAP, there are some objectives that can be considered to achieve: